 The rules below take precedence over the general rules listed earlier in this guidebook.
-The seasons, bag limits and other restrictions in this section apply only to the waters listed below.
+The seasons, limits and other restrictions in this section apply only to the waters listed below.
 General rules apply to all of the waters NOT listed in this section.
-(See Bag and possession limits on page 18 to learn more about catching and harvesting fish at waters that are NOT listed in this section.)
+(See Daily limits on page 20 to learn more about catching and harvesting fish at waters that are NOT listed in this section.)

-American Fork Creek, Utah County
+American Fork Creek, Utah County From Utah Lake upstream to I-15.